erachain/Erachain-Node/README.md

 > If GUI is ON than commands will rise prompt window for password.

 ## Multi Send
 Multi send scrip for send asset for many addresses or persons filtered by some parameters.
+This command will run as test for calculate FEE and total AMOUNT by default.
+For run real send set parameter `test=false`.

 In console type:
 `GET r_send/multisend/...`